torvalds/linux/Documentation/vm/numa_memory_policy.rst

 Components of Memory Policies
 -----------------------------

-A Linux memory policy consists of a "mode", optional mode flags, and an optional set of nodes.
+A NUMA memory policy consists of a "mode", optional mode flags, and an optional set of nodes.
 The mode determines the behavior of the policy, the optional mode flags determine the behavior of the mode, and the optional set of nodes can be viewed as the arguments to the